maar9185/Arendall_CSCI2270_FinalProject/README.md

 	#include stdlib.h
 	#include vector

-All of these are standard and require no special installations.
+All of these are standard in the c++ library and require no special installations.

 **System Requirements**
 There are no additional system requirements other than the operating system.